lisongxu/CSCE156-Lab-Java-Loop/readme.md

 * Each dependent child
 younger than 18 after the first child is worth a $500.00 tax credit each.

-You will complete a Java program to output a table of dependent children, how much each contributes to a tax credit, and a total child tax credit.
+You will complete a Java program to output a table of dependent children, how much each contributes to a tax credit, and the total child tax credit.
 Your table should look something like the following.

 ```text
 Child           Amount